 Step 2 – Find a solicitor

 Solicitors are responsible for putting in the offer, negotiating and checking the contract and organising the transfer of the Title and money.

-This shows that you are interested in the property and want to be kept advised of developments such as the fixing of a closing date to submit offers.
+This shows you are interested in the property and want to be kept advised of developments such as the fixing of a closing date to submit offers.

-- Carry out searches in the property and personal registers to ensure that there is nothing that might prevent the seller from selling the property.
+- Carry out searches in the property and personal registers to ensure there is nothing preventing the seller from selling the property.

-- Check with the local authority to see if there are any planning issues that might affect the value of your property and whether any roads next to the property have been adopted by the local authority.
+- Check with the local authority to see if there are any planning issues affecting the value of your property and whether any roads next to the property have been adopted by the local authority.